shrenik-jain/melody-generator/README.md

 # melody-generator
-This repository helps to generate tunes using math and python
+<b>In this repository, we’ll see how to generate waves with different frequencies, build a self-tailored virtual piano, and generate a playable melody.
+All of this using Python and it's dependant libraries.</b>

 ## Usage